codeforamerica/uswds/views/components/fieldset.md

 ## Guidance {#guidance}

 **Fieldsets vs. form groups**.
-Form questions with multiple inputs including checkbox, radio, and memorable date components always use the fieldset component to group available options and a nested `legend` element.
-Other form element components with singular text inputs, text areas, and selects, will use the <a href="{{ config.baseUrl }}components/form-group">form group component</a>.
+Form questions with multiple form elements, such as multi-part text inputs, checkboxes, or radios may use the fieldset component to group themselves with a single question (or `legend` element).
+Use the <a href="{{ config.baseUrl }}components/form-group">form group component</a> to associate one form element with one question such as a text input, text area, or select.

 **Checkbox options**.
 Refer to <a href="{{ config.baseUrl }}components/checkbox">checkbox documentation</a>.